 This is the second time we’ve been to Bali.
-The first was nearly 8 years ago now, and we obviously did that without kids. it was safe to say it has been two very different experiences.
+The first was nearly 8 years ago now, and we obviously did that without kids.
+Safe to say we’ve had two very different experiences!

 We had been debating if we’d go back for a while now.
 We didn’t exactly love it the first time, but we also knew very little about Bali and stayed right in Kuta (big mistake).

-I’ve also answered all your Bali. questions and concerns and our experience in a Villa this time round.
+I’ve also answered all your Bali. questions and concerns and our experience in a Villa this time around.

 Bali is pretty affordable for an overseas destination if you ask me.
-It costs me more to fly the girls and I to Perth or Brisbane than Bali!
+It costs me more to fly the girls and myself to Perth or Brisbane than Bali!

 Jetstar is the cheapest usually, with sale flights for around $300 return per person.
 I got out flights for $1400 return for four but then I paid for the Max Fare which gave us baggage, food and Qantas points.
 It made it around $2000 for all four return.
 But easily could have skipped that and just paid for carry on as we didn’t go that long.